eyecantell/prepdir/INSTALL.md

 For versions <0.10.0, update configuration keys to uppercase (`EXCLUDE`, `DIRECTORIES`, `FILES`, `SCRUB_UUIDS`, `REPLACEMENT_UUID`) to comply with Dynaconf requirements.

 For versions <0.12.0, add `SCRUB_UUIDS` and `REPLACEMENT_UUID` to your `config.yaml` if you wish to customize UUID scrubbing behavior.
-Note that UUID scrubbing now matches standalone UUIDs (with word boundaries).
+Note that UUID scrubbing now matches standalone UUIDs (with word boundaries) and file delimiters are shortened to 15 characters.

 ## Development Setup